Application IPs Datasets

 • Content delivery networks

-• Third party platforms, e.g. a third-party mail services
+• Third party platforms, e.g. a third-party mail service

 • Multi-app organizations, e.g. the YouTube and Gmail apps both use shared Google infrastructure